rubyguides

 Only the keys that exist in the original hash and are explicitly requested make it through.
 Keys that do not exist are silently ignored.

-Extracting Config
+Extracting configuration

 When working with configuration hashes, you often want to pass only a subset of settings to another component: